Viktor Korchnoi: Second World Championship match against Karpov

 As the losing world title match finalist, Korchnoi was seeded into the next cycle's final eight players.
 In his first match, Korchnoi once more defeated Petrosian in March 1980 at Velden am Wörthersee, Austria, by 5½ to 3½.
 This victory earned him a rematch with Polugaevsky, whom he had defeated in the previous cycle.
 At Buenos Aires during July and August 1980, Korchnoi again triumphed by 7½ to 6½; the match was tied following the regulation ten games.
 In the final match, at Meran, Italy, from December 1980 to January 1981, Korchnoi was leading West German GM Robert Hübner by 4½ to 3½, with two more possible regulation games to come, when Hübner withdrew from the match.
 This forfeit advanced Korchnoi to a rematch for the title against Karpov.

 This final match was also held in Meran, Italy.
 In what was dubbed the "Massacre in Meran", Karpov defeated Korchnoi by six wins to two, with ten draws.

 The headlines of the tournament again largely centered on the political issues.
 Korchnoi's wife and son had been denied emigration and were still in the Soviet Union.
-In 1980, his son had been promised release to join his father in exile if he gave up his passport.
-When he did so, he was promptly drafted into the Soviet army.
-In spite of protests, he was arrested for evading army service, sentenced to two and a half years in a labour camp, and served the full sentence.
-After his release in 1982, Korchnoi's wife and son were allowed to leave the USSR.
+His son was released from prison in 1982 and was promptly drafted again.
+But later that year, Korchnoi's wife, son and step mother were allowed to leave the USSR.
 Korchnoi divorced his wife soon after.
-At the time he was living with a Soviet émigrée whom he would later marry.
+At the time he was living with Petra Leeuwerik, a German woman who had been imprisoned in the Soviet Union and who had led Korchnoi's delegation during the candidate matches in 1977; the two would later marry.